Liam-mza/Parallel-Graph-Bisection/README.md

 # How to launch
   - Make sure to have MPI installed.
-  - In the "/code" repository execute the "make" commande to compile the project.
+  - In the "/code" repository execute the "make" command to compile the project.
   - Now execute the program as follow:
    **mpirun -np [num-procs] ./graph-bisect [graph-file-name] [bisect-algo-name] [max-iters] [epsilon] [random-seed]**
    where: